LanJian/lanjian.io/content/posts/reboot/index.md

 spent time on figuring out how to do yet.
 Given my propensity for perfectionism to the point of inaction, I thought it was best that I just start making posts even if I don't have everything figured out yet.

+**Update 2023-07-05**: I ended up switching to [Hugo](https://gohugo.io/) since I wasn't completely satisfied with the Zola theme.
+Since Zola is newer, there is a limited selections of theme to choose from.
+I'm a lot happier with the Blowfish theme for Hugo, which is a lot more mature and had more features than the themes I've tried for Zola.
+Switching to Hugo itself was pretty painless, though I did spend quite a long time extending the theme to be able to display [full-width images](#clear-lake) with my limited frontend skills.

 ## Mendocino